smeznar/Epidemic-spreading-CN2020/README.md

 # Simulations

 Additional simulation data can be created using the run create_data.py script.
-The format of simulation data "{time} {score}" but should be change to "{node} {time} {score}" for usage.
+The format of simulation data is "{time} {score}" but should be changed to "{node} {time} {score}" for usage.